bigmlcom/flatline/docs/user-manual.rst

 - `Wikipedia: t-norms and t-conorms <https://en.wikipedia.org/wiki/T-norm>`__
 - `Wikipedia: Construction of t-norms <https://en.wikipedia.org/wiki/Construction_of_t-norms>`__

-All the norms need, at least, two arguments.
-The 2 fields where t-norms will be applied to.
-You can specify them with an string representing their field id or its field name.
-However, you can also use this norms with two real numbers as arguments, and the norms will be applied to these numbers:
+All the norms are computed from two numeric values that can be specified either by referencing a numeric input field (giving its name or id) or by any valid flatline numeric expression.
+For instance:

 ::

-        (tnorm-min "mycolumnname1" "mycolumnname2")
+        (tnorm-min "field21" "field4")
         (tnorm-min "000002" "000001")
         (tnorm-min 0.70 0.24)
+        (tnorm-min "000002" 0.1)
+        (tnorm-min 0.2 (field 1))

-Fields used as operands must contain real values between 0 and 1.
-As they are logical values it doesn't make sense having values outside this range.
+Numeric values used by these norms must be between 0 and 1.
+As they are fuzzy logic values it doesn't make sense having values outside this range.
 If you pass a field to the norms with more than 80% of its values outside this range, an exception will be raised.
 When some sparse out-of-range values are found during calculations, the generated field will contain a missing value for this specific row.

-Consider normalizing or truncating your fields, before passing them to the fuzzy logic norms:
+If your input fields are out of range, consider normalizing or truncating your fields, before passing them to the fuzzy logic norms:

 .. code:: lisp

        (max 0 (min 1 (field "000001"))) ;; Truncating field
        (normalize "000001") ;; Normalizing field

-You could do something like this:
+You could then write expressions like these:

 .. code:: lisp

        (tnorm-min (normalize "000001")  (normalize "000002"))
+       (tnorm-min (max 0 (min 1 (field "000001")))
+                  (max 0 (min 1 (field "000002"))))

 Basic T-norms
 ~~~~~~~~~~~~~

+As members of the family of fuzzy logics, t-norm fuzzy logics
+primarily aim at generalizing classical two-valued logic by admitting
+intermediary truth values between 1 (truth) and 0 (falsity)
+representing degrees of truth of propositions.
+In fuzzy logic,
+continuous t-norms are often found playing the role of conjunctive
+connectives.
 We provide the following basic t-norms.
-All of them need 2
+All of them need
-parameters.
+2 parameters.

 ::